Mass flow (life sciences)

-Mass flow, also known as mass transfer and bulk flow, is the movement of fluids down a pressure or temperature gradient, particularly in the life sciences.
+In the life sciences, mass flow, also known as mass transfer and bulk flow, is the movement of fluids down a pressure or temperature gradient.
 As such, mass flow is a subject of study in both fluid dynamics and biology.
 Examples of mass flow include blood circulation and transport of water in vascular plant tissues.
 Mass flow is not to be confused with diffusion which depends on concentration gradients within a medium rather than pressure gradients of the medium itself.

 Plant biology

 In general, bulk flow in plant biology typically refers to the movement of water from the soil up through the plant to the leaf tissue through xylem, but can also be applied to the transport of larger solutes (e.g. sucrose) through the phloem.

 Xylem

 According to cohesion-tension theory, water transport in xylem relies upon the cohesion of water molecules to each other and adhesion to the vessel's wall via hydrogen bonding combined with the high water pressure of the plant's substrate and low pressure of the extreme tissues (usually leaves).